1 Corinthians 12

 Click here for printable page

-Ministering as a Christian Agonist denomination of faith
+Ministering as a Christian Agonist ministry of faith

 Serving the U.S., Canada, Mexico and Africa